Table of Contents

 When it comes to lowering your blood pressure, exercise helps by increasing your heart strength.
 The stronger your heart, the less effort it needs to pump blood through your body.

 Simple exercises like walking and cycling reduce blood vessel stiffness so the blood can flow easier.
 Anything you can do to improve your overall fitness will help in lowering your blood pressure as your body becomes stronger.
+If you are interested in more exercises to regulate blood pressure check out the best exercises to regulate blood pressure.

 Quit smoking and reduce alcohol intake